Inference and model selection in general causal time series with exogenous covariates

 \section{Summary and conclusion}

 This paper considers a general class of causal processes with exogenous covariates in a semiparametric framework.
 This class is quite extensive and many classical processes such as ARMA-GARCH, ARMAX-GARCH-X, APARCH-X,$\cdots$ are particular cases.
 Sufficient conditions for the existence of a stationary and ergodic solution are provided. \\ A quasi likelihood estimator is performed for inference; the consistency of this estimator is established and the asymptotic distribution is derived.
 This distribution coincides with the Gaussian one, when the true parameter is an interior point of the parameter's space.\\ A Wald-type statistic is proposed for testing the significance test of parameter.
 The asymptotic studies show that, this test has correct size asymptotically and is consistent in power.
 In certain cases, this test can be used in particular to test the relevance of the exogenous covariates. \\ The model selection question for the class $\mathcal {AC}$-$X(M_{\theta^*},f_{\theta^*})$ is carried out by a penalized quasi likelihood contrast.
 The weak and the strong consistency of the proposed procedure is established.
 These results provide sufficient conditions for the consistency of the BIC and the HQC procedures.
 Simulation study shows that, the empirical and the theoretical results are overall in accordance.\\ An extension of this works is to address the inference, the significance test of parameter, the model selection problem for the class $\mathcal {AC}$-$X(M_{\theta^*},f_{\theta^*})$ with a non Gaussian quasi likelihood.
 For instance, as pointed out by Kengne (2021), the use of the Laplacian quasi likelihood will allow to reduce the order of moments imposed to the process.
-Another topic of a research project, is the change-point detection in this class of models.
+Other topics of a research project, are the change-point detection and the prediction question (see for instance Ing (2003), Ing and Wei (2003, 2005)) for this class of models.